jordenjolley/jordenjolley/README.md

-- 👋 Hi, this is @jordenjolley's CLEAR account
+- 👋 Hi, this is @jordenjolley's CLEAR github
 - ⚡ Infrastructure Team

 <!---